sjb8100/Raspberry-Pi/README.md

 >
 Note: No 64Bit version at the moment as there are issues with C standard string unit I need to look at.
 >
-So we continue our GL pipe adventure slowly crawling towards something that ressemblesminimal OpenGL.
+So we continue our GL pipe adventure slowly crawling towards something that ressembles minimal OpenGL.
 >
 So we work on rotating an actual LightWave OBJ 3D mesh model:
 >